Configure Kafka TLS Encryption

 Configure mTLS

 To enable mTLS, add require_client_auth set to true.
+Configure either the standard PEM files or the PKCS#12 bundle.

-For example, for the Kafka API, in redpanda.yaml, enter:
+For the Kafka API, in redpanda.yaml, enter:

 redpanda.yaml